 Join Melissa Ming Foynes, PhD, and Amy Wright Glenn, founder of the Institute for a 21-hour training structured to support, strengthen, and nourish current and future Pregnancy Loss Group Facilitators.
 Please note there is an important experiential component to this training which includes leading a facilitated discussion about pregnancy loss prior to the final module.

-This 20-hour live, online training is open to the following:
+This is a self-paced, pre-recorded 21-hour online training open to the following:

 *Those currently leading pregnancy loss support groups

 *Graduates from the Holding Space for Pregnancy Loss (HSPL) training ~ students in HSPL can take this training concurrently